 Nowadays, over 25% of UK consumers go on holiday with no accommodation planned, then use their smartphone to book accommodation of their choice on arrival!
 (Hotels.com).
 Think about that – this is something that would have been pretty unfathomable just a few years ago, but is now fairly commonplace, and is just one example of how mobile is changing the game in tourism.
 Mobile technology now means tourists can (and often do) tailor their holiday/travel to suit their needs when they arrive, and this trend is continuing to rise.
 Once again, if your tourism business isn’t alive on kicking on mobile, it’s missing a huge trick.

-To close, here’s a few statistics from Tourism NI relating to mobile’s influence on tourism:
+To close, here are a few statistics from Tourism NI relating to mobile’s influence on tourism:

 • 94% of leisure travellers travel with a smartphone, with 97% of business travellers bringing at least one device on every trip.